TimotejR2/TimotejR2/README.md

     - Flask web app with a system for adding data and storing it in a Vercel PostgreSQL database

 ## Additional Skills & Learning
-- Taking CS50’s Introduction to Cybersecurity
+- CS50’s Introduction to Artificial Intelligence with Python
 - Planning to learn more about C

 ## Contact